kmanoleff/weather-app/README.md

 With the `build` command in the `docker-compose.dev.yml` file, the above command uses the `Dockerfile` to assemble the image with the proper configuration (using Flask, requirements in the `requirements.txt` file, etc).
 This would be useful to ensure that all configurations are consistent across any shared instance of this project.

+### Unit Tests

+The `Dockerfile` also contains `RUN python -m unittest test/*` command which runs the unit tests defined in the `/test` directory.
+The current unit test checks the weather for a *know location* and ensures the status code of `200`.
+If this check fails, the Docker build would fail.
+This would be useful to check an expected action before deployment pipeline; troubleshoot fail.

 ### Swagger Documentation

 This API is self documenting using Swagger.
 For example, taking a look at the `/weather` endpoint in the `weather_route`